gonglini/Spot-Mircro-Quadruped-Project-with-ROS/README.md

 # Spot Micro Quadruped Project

-The project was initially made by mike4192. https://github.com/mike4192/spotMicro
+This project was first created by Mike4192 and has been updated as I wish. https://github.com/mike4192/spotMicro

 ## Overview
 This project is the source code for a Spot Micro quadruped, a 4 legged open source robot.
 This code implements motion control of a 3d printed spot micro robot, including sit, stand, angle and walk control.
 Supporting libraries provide additional capabilities, such as mapping through SLAM and a body mounted lidar.
-The software is implemented on a Raspberry Pi 3B running Ubuntu 16.04 with ROS Kinetic installed.
+The software is implemented on a Raspberry Pi 3B running Ubuntu 18.04 with ROS Melodic installed.

 The software is composed of C++ and Python nodes in a ROS framework.